twilio-labs/about/README.md

     - [plugin-serverless](https://github.com/twilio-labs/plugin-serverless)  _A plugin for Twilio CLI to use `twilio-run`_
     - [serverless-framework-integration](https://github.com/twilio-labs/serverless-framework-integration) _Twilio Runtime Integration for Serverless Framework_
 - [plugin-token](https://github.com/twilio-labs/plugin-token) _A plugin for the Twilio CLI to generate access tokens for client-side SDKs_
-- [svg-to-react](https://github.com/twilio-labs/svg-to-react) _Tool that generates React components out of SVG files_
+- [svg-to-react](https://github.com/twilio-labs/svg-to-react) _A tool that generates React components out of SVG files_
 - [plugin-flex-realtime-stats-dashboard](https://github.com/twilio-labs/plugin-flex-realtime-stats-dashboard) _Sample Twilio Flex plugin for a real-time stats solution_
 - [plugin-flex-outbound-dialpad](https://github.com/twilio-labs/plugin-flex-outbound-dialpad) _Sample Twilio Flex plugin for a dialpad solution that allows for conferencing and supervisor monitor_
 - [open-pixel-art](https://github.com/twilio-labs/open-pixel-art) _A collaborative pixel art project to teach people how to contribute to open-source_